 - Are there any practical tasks that should be assigned to help students practice the course?

 QUICK TIP: Use charts and graphs to visualize assessment styles and course assignments.

 Course planning is a never-ending activity.
-Taking the time to review your course once it is completed can assist you in planning and revising for the next one.
+Taking the time to review your one lesson once it is completed can assist you in planning and revising for the next lesson.
 Remember the importance of teaching core concepts and critical-thinking skills along with the content of your course.

 Understand and detail indicators of immediate course benefits, including:

 - Completion (How many participants completed the course)